AlexLabossiere/Exam-4---Python/README.md

      - this is the error that keeps popping up
      - stackoverflow has ever solution but one that helps me and at this point i really dont know what to do

--Output files
+- Output files
-   -sequence.CSV files (labeled according to their sequence)
+   - sequence.CSV files (labeled according to their sequence)
     - has first row of numbered rows (starting base 0) (just ignore these)
     - column for k value
     - column for observed kmers
     - column for possible kmers